sparkflows/sparkflows-docs/docs/aws/introduction.rst

 Pre-requisites and Requirements
 --------------------------------

 Fire Insights needs EMR for running the workflows.
-So, you have to have a running EMR cluster for using Fire Insights.
+So, you need a running EMR cluster for using Fire Insights.

 You also need ssh access to one of the machines of the EMR cluster for installing Fire Insights.
 This machine is typically an edge node or a master node of the EMR cluster.